"Little Lion Man" - Mumford and Sons

 All around them the Councillors continued to exchange formalities.

 What had happened?
-The person he had once been was a distant memory now; same face, same voice, but a different spirit.
+The dwarf he had once been was a distant memory now; same face, same voice, but a different spirit.

-The old dwarf reached out a kind hand to his shoulder.
+The old advisor reached out a kind hand to his shoulder.
 "Seek her out, make amends."

 Fíli looked up, about to protest, but at the memory of the hurt in Sigrid's eyes, his mouth closed and he nodded.